 Madi Vorva, Roots & Shoots U.S. National Youth Leadership Council alumna and Jane Goodall Institute Youth Board Member gave us a glimpse into the celebrities’ experiences she heard on the yellow carpet: “It was incredible to hear celebrities like Kate Bosworth, Monique Coleman and Jamie Lee Curtis share how Jane has inspired them to live more hopeful, meaningful and daring lives.
 Jane’s life of service on behalf of all living beings, especially her beloved chimpanzees, is an example to follow for young people and movie stars alike.
 Big thanks to the Skype team for inviting me to represent Roots & Shoots on the yellow carpet!”

-Dr. Jane was and continues to be, an empowering role model for young people, especially young women, to overcome any obstacle to achieve their dreams.
+Dr. Jane was, and continues to be, an empowering role model for young people, especially young women, to overcome any obstacle to achieve their dreams.
 She is a living testament to the phrase “Girls just wanna do science,” by establishing groundbreaking research at a time when simply being a girl was a barrier to becoming accomplished in science (which, though improved, continues to be a problem.
 Read more here.)
-More than anything, her time in Gombe exemplifies what it means to work very hard, remain faithful to your passion, and unwilling to bend to the expectations of society – pushing both our notions of what is possible for women and our ideas about our relationship to the rest of the animal kingdom.
+More than anything, her time in Gombe exemplifies what it means to work very hard, remain true to your passion, and unwilling to bend to the expectations of society – pushing both our notions of what is possible for women and our ideas about our relationship to the rest of the animal kingdom.

 Dr. Jane’s remarkable story inspires others to share her love for animals and the environment.
 She understands that as individuals, we affect our world every day and must be conscious of what the outcomes of our decisions are, aiming for positive impact through our actions.
 Dr. Goodall also knows that together, we are more powerful in accomplishing our goals.
-Whether it is a Roots & Shoots group creating a recycling program at their school, a team of students discovering new conservation techniques, or friends spending their Saturday cleaning up the local beach, people are joining together to protect the planet we all share for future generations to enjoy.
+Whether it is a JGI’s Roots & Shoots group creating a recycling program at their school, a team of students discovering new conservation techniques, or friends spending their Saturday cleaning up the local beach, people are joining together to protect the planet we all share for future generations to enjoy.

 The Jane Goodall Institute is a global community conservation organization that advances the vision and work of Dr. Jane Goodall.
 By protecting chimpanzees and inspiring people to conserve the natural world we all share, we improve the lives of people, animals and the environment.
 Everything is connected—everyone can make a difference.